cirosantilli/db/mysql.md

 Each table has an engine assigned to it.

-The engine deterines exactly how data is stored and retreived in the table.
+The engine determines exactly how data is stored and retrieved in the table.

 Starting from 5.1, engines can be plugged into a running instance of MySQL without restarting it.